So let's talk Intel and support squadrons.

 You can have your Vector Gozanti with Admiral Chiraneau and Expanded Hangar Bays, and I still maintain you're doing it wrong.
 Good placement on the side of your opponent can negate all of those advantages from that one ship.
 You can command 3 different engaged Firesprays from the Vector, and good placement of my squadrons will keep them engaged.
 Without Intel, you are entirely at the mercy of the enemy throwing squadrons at you in the arrangement they want and you being able to kill them early enough that your OTHER squadrons can then move and attack the ships you want them to.

 I keep finding new ways to try to say it, but Intel lets you choose the order and path your squadrons go in the way you want.
 It lets you come back to having some control in the squadrons game.
-When they throw 2-3 TIEs or A wings at you and the edges of your squadron bubble, you can respond in the way you want that lets you have the upper hand next activation.
+When they throw 2-3 TIEs or A-wings at you and the edges of your squadron bubble, you can respond in the way you want that lets you have the upper hand next activation.
 Your Intel ship moves to weigh down the enemy fighters, and then your squadrons can get free.
 Your Bomber squadrons can do the job that you put them in the list to do, and that's EASILY worth 12 points.
-Think of it as a 12 point investment that lets X more Black (and maybe Blue, because B wings!) dice hit your opponent's ships.
+Think of it as a 12 point investment that lets X more Black (and maybe Blue, because B-wings!) dice hit your opponent's ships.
 Isn't that worth it?

 |How does she cost 1 point LESS than Dengar but does so much more?|

 As I said at the start, Intel is the most important squadron ability from Wave II.
 Using it correctly takes your squadron list from annoying to deadly.
-Give me a few more articles, and we'll be talking about HOW to use it well.